What is a foreclosed home? | Pros and cons | Stages of foreclosure | Georgia foreclosure laws | Should I buy a foreclosure? | FAQs

 When a homeowner fails to pay their debt, the party who is owed money can take possession of the property.
 This is called foreclosure.

-The term "foreclosure" is often used more generally to apply to a property in any stage of the foreclosure process: pre-foreclosure, auction, and real estate owned (REO).
+The term "foreclosure" is often used more generally for a property in any stage of the foreclosure process: pre-foreclosure, auction, and real estate owned (REO).

-A pre-foreclosure is when a lender or the government issues notice to a homeowner that they must repay their debt or have their house foreclosed on.
+A pre-foreclosure is when a lender or the government issues notice to a homeowner that they must repay their debt or have their house foreclosed.

-A foreclosure auction takes place when the property has officially been foreclosed on and the lender or government tries to sell the property at an auction to recoup the money they're owed.
+A foreclosure auction takes place when a property has officially been foreclosed.
+The lender or government tries to sell the property at an auction to recoup the money they're owed.

 If a property does not successfully sell at the auction, then it becomes a bank-owned (REO) foreclosure.